sophiano/SunSpot/data/README.txt

 ======================================

-These files should be opened with the python module 'pickle' such as:
+The files are provided into .zip files.
+After extraction, the different objects are contained into csv files.
+The files are also available in a serialized format, which may be opened with the python module 'pickle' such as:

 with open('data', 'rb') as file:
       my_depickler = pickle.Unpickler(file)